bullenweg/bullenweg.github.io/README.md

 > Sorry, who are you? ~[@WordPress](https://x.com/WordPress/status/1845121130207535524)

 ### 2024-10-11

+#### Matt Uses Wordpress To Ask Jason Cohen questions

+> You're tweeting like nothing is going on.
+Do you endorse the attacks by @wpengine against us, @automattic, and @photomatt? ~[@WordPress](https://x.com/WordPress/status/1844801453572948241)

 #### Rumors swirl that Matt plans to bring WP Engine-owned Advanced Custom Fields into WordPress Core